 Also, on March 23, 2020, Governor Larry Hogan issued an Order closing many businesses and urging Marylanders to remain home.
 However, that Order explicitly allows lawyers and law firms to continue working as essential service providers.

 Ultimately, this means that you can hire a lawyer right now to prepare your divorce petition, or get your child custody case started.
-However, even if you file your petition today, it will not be heard until after the emergency is past.
+However, even if you file your petition today, it may not be heard until after the emergency is past.
 The administrative judge reviewing your petition may address temporary concerns on an emergency basis, but unless the parties reach an agreement, the final order will have to wait until the shutdowns are over.

 The Maryland courts may be restricted, but many issues involving family law issues continue during, or are even created by, the Coronavirus emergency situation.
 Families are now struggling to answer questions that would traditionally be resolved by filing a motion with the court.
 The good news is that many alternative dispute resolution strategies are still available for co-parents and couples trying to ride out this period of uncertainty.